Table of Contents

 • Can be easier to get than other types of business loans.
 While PO financing companies will look at your business’s financials and credit history, they are typically more interested in the creditworthiness of your customers and the reputation of your supplier.
 As a result, it can be easier for startups and businesses with less-than-stellar credit to qualify for PO financing compared with other types of business funding.

 • You don’t need to make regular loan payments.
-Since PO financing is more of a cash advance than a loan, you won’t need to pay the money back in regular installments like you would with a regular term business loan.
+Since PO financing is more of a cash advance than a loan (similar to invoice financing), you won’t need to pay the money back in regular installments like you would with an ordinary business loan.

 Cons

-• Cost depends on your customer.
+• Final cost depends on your customer.
 Since fees are charged per month, how much you will end up owing the PO financing company will depend on how long it takes your customer to pay their invoice.
 This can make it difficult to estimate the total cost upfront.

 • You’re cut out of the process.
 With this type of financing, the lender and supplier often take over most of what you normally do.
 In many cases, the lender will pay the supplier, the supplier will ship the product to the customer, and the customer will pay the lender.
 As a result, you won’t have the usual amount of quality control.